 - 29 percent reported an increase in patient and family violence against other staff

 Despite the tough financial situation many hospitals are in, nearly half of the hospitals questioned in this survey said their security department’s budget increased due to the realistic risks and threats their staff are facing.

 What can be done to combat this level of violence?
 The most common systems being implemented by hospitals are electronic access control, digital video surveillance, body worn video solutions and the latest devices from the world of lone worker safety/management technology.

-However, intensive, efficient and regular conflict management and conflict resolution training, as well as better communication and reporting procedures have also become a major part in every hospitals security team.
+However, effective and regular conflict management and conflict resolution training, as well as better ‘zero violence policies’, communication and reporting procedures have also become a major part in every hospitals security team.

-Many observers attribute the perceived increase in violence in hospitals to heightened stress faced by patients, family members and staff as increasing numbers of unemployed, uninsured and drug-using people seek care they can’t access elsewhere.
+Many experts attribute the perceived increase in violence in hospitals to heightened stress faced by patients, family members and staff as increasing numbers of unemployed, uninsured and drug-using people seek care they can’t access elsewhere.
 A major additional risk/threat comes from mentally ill patients and service users, as well as from those severely struggling with our language or expressing extremely different religious or cultural views.
 These are factors which are out of the hands of a hospital employee or security officer.
-Sometimes it just doesn’t matter how nice, caring and peaceful a professional within a hospital facility is… the matter of fact is that the best camera in the world can’t reach out and stop a bad guy from hitting or stabbing you.
-The best policy and the best training will neither stop a potential intoxicated person from overreacting and expressing his feelings with some sort of act of violence.
+Sometimes it just doesn’t matter how nice, caring and peaceful a hospital security professional within such facility is… the matter of fact is that the best camera and device in the world can’t reach out and stop a bad guy from hitting or stabbing you.
+The best policy and the best training will neither stop a potential intoxicated or mentally ill person from overreacting and expressing his feelings with some sort of act of violence.

-Given the potential for violence, hospital security officials increasingly are preparing for the worst.
-Many hospitals have now rightly decided to review their risk assessments and concluded their security teams must be issued with overt stab resistant vests and or overtly worn high visibility stab resistant vests in order to reduce workplace violent related injuries and improve the personal safety of their frontline staff.
+Given the potential for violence, hospital security professional increasingly are preparing for the worst.
+Many hospitals have now rightly decided to review their risk assessments and concluded their security teams must be issued with overt stab resistant vests and or high visibility stab resistant vests in order to reduce workplace violent related injuries and improve the personal safety of their frontline staff.

-Stab vests are a safety net… they are not making you invincible and neither are they a free pass for acting like James Bond or Rambo.
+Stab resistant vests are a safety net… they are not making you invincible and neither are they a free pass for acting like James Bond or Rambo.
 Nevertheless they are a safety net, just like a seat belt in your car.
-You may never need it… but one day… and absolutely regardless of your driving skill and level of awareness and skill… it only takes another idiot to play on his phone, loose concentration, be drunk or something down these lines and crash into your car.
+You may never need it, but one day… and absolutely regardless of your driving skill and level of awareness and skill… it only takes another idiot to play on his phone, loose concentration, fall asleep, be drunk or something down these lines and crash into your car.
 That’s the moment when you will be most grateful that you have been given this seat belt.

-I personally know that stab resistant vests have saved many security professional’s lives in the past… we have plenty of reports and personal emails providing us with physical evidence… it really cannot be argued with.
+I personally know that stab resistant vests have saved many security professional’s lives in the past, we have plenty of reports and personal emails providing us with physical evidence… it really cannot be argued with.

-PPSS Stab Resistant Vests are ultra light and thin, and offer UK Home Office certified stab protection + unmatched protection from blunt forced trauma (e.g. from kicks, punches or blows) + outstanding protection from hypodermic needles, a very realistic threat in today’s society.
+PPSS Stab Resistant Vests are ultra-light and thin, and offer UK Home Office certified stab protection + unmatched protection from blunt force trauma (e.g. from kicks, punches or blows) + outstanding protection from hypodermic needles, a very realistic threat in today’s society.